anima-wg/brski-cloud/anima-brski-cloud.md

 The Pledge MUST establish a mutually authenticated TLS connection with the Cloud Registrar.
 Unlike the Provisional TLS procedures documented in {{BRSKI, Section 5.1}}, the Pledge MUST NOT establish a Provisional TLS connection with the Cloud Registrar.

-Pledges MUST and Cloud/Owner Registrars SHOULD support the use of the "server_name" TLS extension (SNI, [RFC6066]).
+Pledges MUST and Cloud/Owner Registrars SHOULD support the use of the "server\_name" TLS extension (SNI, [RFC6066]) when using TLS 1.2.
+Support for SNI is mandatory with TLS 1.3.

-Pledges SHOULD send a valid "server_name" extension whenever they know the domain name of the registrar they connect to, unless it is known that Cloud or Owner Registrars for this Pledge implementation will never need to be deployed in a cloud setting requiring the "server_name" extension.
+Pledges SHOULD send a valid "server\_name" extension (SNI) whenever they know the domain name of the registrar they connect to.
+A Pledge creating a Provisional TLS connection according to {{BRSKI}} will often only know the IPv6 link local IP address of a Join Proxy that connects it to the Registrar.
+Registrars are according expected to ignore SNI information, as in most cases, the Pledge will not know how to set the SNI correctly.

 The Pledge MUST be manufactured with pre-loaded trust anchors that are used to verify the identity of the Cloud Registrar when establishing the TLS connection.
 The TLS connection can be verified using a public Web PKI trust anchor using {{RFC9525}} DNS-ID mechanisms or a pinned certification authority.